JeannieFallon/homelab-net/01_proxmox-setup/README.md

 ### USB Drive
 - **Purpose**: Bootable media for installing Proxmox on the NUC
 - **Specs**:
+    - Type: USB-A (must fit into the NUC’s standard USB port)
+    - Speed: USB 3.0 or higher is recommended for faster ISO flashing and installation
-  - Capacity: At least 8GB
+    - Capacity: Minimum 8GB
+        - **Note**: any pre-existing data on drive will be erased
     - Format: FAT32 or NTFS (formatted by flashing tool)

 ## Procedure

 This procedure is divided into three logical stages based on the machine used:

 1. **Create Proxmox ISO Installer** (`01_proxmox-iso.md`)
-   - On a separate machine (e.g. Windows laptop), download the Proxmox VE ISO and flash it to a USB drive using a tool like Rufus or Balena Etcher.
+   - On a separate machine (e.g., Windows laptop), download the Proxmox VE ISO and flash it to a USB drive using a tool like Rufus or Balena Etcher.

 2. **Install Proxmox on NUC** (`02_nuc-install.md`)
    - With physical access to the Intel NUC, configure the BIOS, boot from the USB installer, and complete the Proxmox installation on the internal drive.